John-Weak/Rain/README.md

 | Constant **OFF**   | Everything is working fine . |

 ## Basic Idea of Working

+- Websocket hearbeat is used to monitor if the client is alive.

 <p align="center">
 <img width=500px src="https://user-images.githubusercontent.com/18065510/179768856-cf1fc661-fc1e-4894-ab77-eb12dc72763a.png">